Knowledgeability Clarity of Response Politeness

-The routine of bathing is a good place to a start.
-As a bathe before bedtime will actually bring down the body temperature.
+The routine of bathing is a good place to start.
+A bath before bedtime will actually bring down the body temperature.
 No one sleeps well when they are too warm.
-Check to see if she is being dressed in a outfit which does not allow her room to wiggle or is to hot.
+Check to see if she is being dressed in an outfit that does not allow her room to wiggle or is too hot.
 Also, is there a reason she is still in a crib?

-Next, adjust your idea that she shouldn’t be crying or something is wrong.
+Next, adjust your idea that she shouldn’t be crying or that something is wrong.
 If you don’t then you can inadvertently be reinforcing this behavior.
-Simply tell her you will listen when she uses her words and IGNORE the acting out behavior.
+Simply tell her you will listen when she uses her words and IGNORE the acting-out behavior.

 Children cry.
 Then they learn it isn’t productive.
 It goes away when we learn not to respond to it.
 Until then she will do what gets your attention.
 You decide what gets your attention, her words or her cries.

-Bedtime routines and routines in general are essential to emotional health of a child.
+Bedtime routines and routines, in general, are essential to the emotional health of a child.
 Children have no sense of time and don’t even tell time until they are well into elementary school.

 Her day needs to be structured for her routines.
 Not the same as a schedule.
 Schedules are based upon time.
 Routines are processes…we do this and then this and then this….etc.
 Children take their cues in routines from the sequences.
 If there are no sequences they become insecure.

 As for bedtime routines.
-Besides a bath check the environment is it noisy or conducive to sleep?
-Also, my daughter has a great CD which she found at the music store that has heartbeats and the rhythms of nature in the background.
+Besides a bath check, the environment is it noisy or conducive to sleep?
+Also, my daughter has a great CD that she found at the music store that has heartbeats and the rhythms of nature in the background.
 It is so effective it knocks me out as fast as my granddaughter!
-I also use essential oils in the environment, therapeutic pure oils which provide a scent in the air (NEVER put oils on a child).
-I put a drop or two on my grandchildren’s pillows (older grandchildren) and for younger ones I put it on a cotton ball and then place it over a vent so it disperses into the air (Gentle baby) is an oil that relaxes and promotes sleep according to the manufacture.
-(You can read up on it at www.youngliving.org/katie214 if this interests you).